Skip to main content

 Oklahoma real estate exam — frequently asked questions

-Can I retake the Oklahoma real estate exam if I fail?
+Can I retake the Oklahoma exam if I fail?

 How much does Click2CE Oklahoma exam prep cost?

-Click2CE Oklahoma exam prep is $59 flat, one-time, for 12 months of access — including the AI Tutor, the full Oklahoma question bank, two-section timed mock exams that mirror PSI, Drive Mode audio practice, and the money-back Pass Guarantee.
+Click2CE is $59 flat, one time, for 12 months of access — the AI Tutor, the full Oklahoma question bank, two-section timed mocks that mirror the Pearson VUE split, Drive Mode audio practice, and the money-back Pass Guarantee.

 How does the Click2CE Pass Guarantee work for Oklahoma?

-Complete the Click2CE Oklahoma study plan and sit for the PSI exam.
-If you do not pass, send us your score report and we refund your $59 in full.
-No fine print.
-Backed by our published 92% first-attempt pass rate.
+Complete the Click2CE Oklahoma study plan, sit for the Pearson VUE exam, and if you do not pass, send us your score report for a full $59 refund.
+It is backed by our published 92% student-reported first-attempt pass rate*.

 Money-back Pass Guarantee

-Pass the Oklahoma PSI exam on your first try.
+Pass the Oklahoma Pearson VUE exam on your first try.

 Click2CE Assistant